-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2020
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2021

-NOTE 7 - LONG-TERM OBLIGATIONS
+NOTE 7- LONG-TERM OBLIGATIONS

-In addition to changes in the Post Employment Benefit Liability, the School had notes payable totaling \$620,578 outstanding at June 30, 2020.
+In addition to Post Employment Benefit Liabilities, the School had notes payable totaling \$0 outstanding at June 30, 2021 as they had both been paid in full by fiscal year end.
 These amounts were previously recorded as advances and were converted into notes at the end of the fiscal year.
-The first note is from Cleveland College Preparatory School in the amount of \$252,500.
+The first note is from Cleveland College Preparatory School in the amount of \$316,500.
 The note began on June 30, 2016 and matures on June 30, 2026.
 The annual interest rate is 3.5%.
-The second note is from Northeast Ohio College Preparatory School in the amount of \$475,000.
+The second note is from Northeast Ohio College Preparatory School in the amount of \$555,500.
 The note began on June 30, 2016 and matures on June 30, 2026.
 The annual interest rate is 3.5%.

-The changes in the School's long-term obligations during fiscal year 2020 were as follows:
+The changes in the School's long-term obligations during fiscal year 2021 were as follows: